oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 We have the Istio control plane taking care of policy, load balancing, etc. We also have the Istio Ingress gateway to route all external traffic to our applications.
 We have four microservices.
 First is a gateway application created by JHipster that acts as our React GUI and authentication layer.
 The remaining are services that provide APIs.
 Each of our containers will have an envoy proxy as an auto-injected sidecar.
 We hook up Grafana, Prometheus, Zipkin, and Kiali to the telemetry provided by Istio so that we have monitoring and observability for our cluster.
 Each microservice also has its own database.

-If you would prefer not to build the application yourself, clone the example from [GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example)
+If you would prefer not to build the application yourself, clone the example from [GitHub](https://github.com/oktadev/okta-java-spring-k8s-istio-microservices-example).

 It's not an overly complex architecture, but it's also not that simple.
 First, let us define our microservice using JDL.
-Create a file called **app.jdl** and paste the following content.
+Create a file called **app.jdl** and paste the following content into it.

 ```kotlin
 application {